Merzasphor/MWSE/docs/source/lua/type/tes3referenceList.rst

 ----------------------------------------------------------------------------------------------------

 `cell`_ (`tes3cell`_)
+    Read-only.
 The cell for the collection.

 `head`_ (`tes3reference`_)
+    Read-only.
 The first reference in the collection.

 `size`_ (`tes3reference`_)
+    Read-only.
 The number of references in the collection.

 `tail`_ (`tes3reference`_)
+    Read-only.
 The last reference in the collection.

 .. toctree::
     :hidden: